sgrodriguez/sgrodriguez.github.io/_posts/2020-08-21-defaultServerMux.md

 }
 ```

-The way to mitigate this problem is quite simple:
+The way to mitigate this problem is quite simple, just create a new server mux:

 ```go
 serverMux := http.NewServeMux()